 Increased sensitivity to sound is stressful for older animals as well.
 Keep a white noise machine or background music playing in your home to prevent this source of stress.
-Breaking up their day with exercise and play is also essential to keeping your pet mentally healthy.
+Breaking up their day with exercise and play is also essential to keeping your elderly pet mentally healthy.
 Have a play corner in your home where you keep all of your cat or dog’s toys and be sure to regularly engage with them here.
-Regular play time in old age can keep your pet physically stimulated as well as mentally, fighting against anxiety and cognitive decline.
+Regular playtime in old age can keep your pet physically stimulated as well as mentally, fighting against anxiety and cognitive decline.

-Finally, be sure to have a space in your home where pet sitters can stay so that if you need to leave your canine companion for an extended amount of time, they can remain in their home where they feel most comfortable.
+Finally, be sure to have space in your home where pet sitters can stay so that if you need to leave your canine companion for an extended amount of time, they can remain in their home where they feel most comfortable.

 Improved Quality of Life

-These home modifications are not just home modifications to your pet.
+These home modifications are not just home modifications to your elderly pet.
 They can improve your animal companion’s entire quality of life and increase their lifespan.
-It is important to pay close attention to your pet’s behavior to detect signs of aging early on in order to ease their transition into a slower way of life.
+It is important to pay close attention to your elderly pet’s behavior to detect signs of aging early on in order to ease their transition into a slower way of life.
 As pet owners, we are the center of our pet’s lives, and because they see us as their parents, we are the closest relationship bond they will ever have.
-Even though they are only one part of our lives, they improve our relationships with other people, stress levels and mood, as well as our cholesterol and triglyceride levels — and they deserve to live out their lives with security, comfort and love.
+Even though they are only one part of our lives, they improve our relationships with other people, stress levels and mood, as well as our cholesterol and triglyceride levels — and they deserve to live out their lives with security, comfort, and love.